gmlang/ezplot-book/manuscript/02-plot-a-con-var-4-in-1.md

-# Plot The Distribution of A Continuous Variable
+# Plot the Distribution of a Continuous Variable

 Let's begin with an example.
 First, we load the ezplot package, which contains a dataset of films obtained from IMBD.com.